davingee/Peripatetic/README.md

 Peripatetic

-Drop in Location has_one or has_many
+Drop in Location for any model has_one or has_many, creates a nested association and allows you to drop into your form a partial

 Installation: